-The following are the mechanisms In place for providing prompt feedback to you on your performance in coursework and examinations and processes for monitoring:
+The following are the mechanisms in place for providing prompt feedback to students on their performance in coursework and examinations and processes for monitoring:

-- Coursework, marked and annotated by academic staff, is usually returned to you (individually) or for group work, to a group (as appropriate) to a two-three week return schedule.
+- Coursework, marked and annotated by academic staff, is usually returned to students (individually) or for group work, to a group (as appropriate) to a two-three week return schedule.
 Marking is done, sometimes with the assistance of trained GTAs. - Academic staff may also provide verbal feedback in class, post general feedback via Blackboard, or distribute written overviews. - Provisional feedback, in grade format, on examination/assessment performance in a module is given to students, generally within 6-8 weeks of the examinations (in March and July), by the Examinations Officer.
 The Chair of the Board and Examinations Officer schedule individual meetings with students with borderline performance or failing modules. - Formative (primarily oral) feedback will be provided to students over the course of the discussions and activities that take place within lectures, tutorial and laboratory sessions. - Feedback on Research Dissertations is given throughout the research period from the supervisor(s).
+After the Board of Examiners Meeting, a written feedback summary will be provided to students individually.